lmunn64/SwipeBay/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## SwipeBay

 Welcome to SwipeBay!
-Sign in and search for an item through eBay's production API.
-Users can swipe through the results with a novel carousel effect.
-This project was created to learn usages of APIs and develop my skills in JavaScript.
+This is a web application supported by the eBay Finding API to search for and track specific items.
+The server queries the eBay Finding API and displays results through a novel carousel effect.

 ### Specs